Course Credits and Classification

 - Only transfer courses with a grade of ‘C’ or higher (2.0 or higher) will be accepted.

-- Transfer courses may not be used to meet Breadth Requirements if the transfer course is taken after a student has matriculated to Austin College (see The Academic Program – Breadth Dimension).
+- Transfer courses may not be used to meet Discover requirements if the transfer course is taken after a student has matriculated to Austin College (see The Academic Program – Discover Requirement).

 - Transfer courses being used to meet requirements for a major, minor, or prerequisites must be approved by the appropriate department chair or program director.